bengarrett/RetroTxt/docs/technical.md

 ### Input control sequences
 <a name="input_cs">
-Control sequences are strings of characters that are embedded into the text to be used as cursor, display and presentation functions.
-ANSI art uses control sequences for both its colourisation and cursor positioning.
-As do remote terminals used by many Linux and Unix systems such as [_xterm_](http://invisible-island.net/xterm/).
+Control sequences are strings of characters embedded into the text as cursor, display and presentation functions.
+ANSI art uses control sequences for both its colourisation and cursor positioning, as do remote terminals used by many Linux and Unix systems such as [_xterm_](http://invisible-island.net/xterm/).

 | Standard | Support | Notes |
 | -------- | ------- | ----- |